 For non-U.S. citizens, please consult your country’s travel website for information regarding how to apply for, renew, or replace your passport.

-Some Barcelona SAE programs require a student visa, and some don’t…as it completely depends on the duration of the program.
+Some Barcelona SAE programs require a student visa, whereas others do not as it completely depends on the duration of the program.
 For U.S. Citizens, here’s a quick overview:

-- Semester Students: Any academic program longer than 91 days (UAB, UB, UPF) does require a student visa.
-Any academic program 90 days or less (BIC) does NOT require a student visa.
-Note: Although the BIC program does not require a visa, it does limit the time you can travel within the Schengen region before or after the program.
+- Semester Students: Any academic program 90 days or longer does require a student visa.
+Any academic program 89 days or less does NOT require a student visa.

-- Academic Year Students: All academic year programs are longer than 91 days (BIC, UAB, UB, UPF) and do require a student visa.
+- Academic Year Students: All academic year programs are 90 days or longer and do require a student visa.
 Please note that Spanish Consulates now require an FBI background check with Spanish translations and apostilles for students staying in Spain longer than 6 months: